sandeepsa1/dsa/01 Graph Theory/28-other-graph-traversal-problems/README.md

 3. Perform BFS, exploring the 4 possible directions (up, down, left, right).
 4. If you reach the destination, return the number of steps taken.
 5. If the queue is exhausted and the destination is not reached, return -1.

+### 5. Clone Graph
+To clone a connected undirected graph, traverse the original graph and make a deep copy of every node and its edges.
+A common approach to this problem is using either Depth-First Search (DFS) or Breadth-First Search (BFS).

+#### Steps
+1. If the node has already been visited, return its clone.
+2. If the node hasn't been visited, create a clone and recursively clone its neighbors.